 Delmonico received a master's degree in Criminal Justice from Concordia University.
 He has taught at Metropolitan State since 2005.

 Akmed Khalifa (’08, ’10) has worked with young people in educational settings for many years.
 He has received two national awards from Junior Achievement for his work with young people, and they also selected him middle school teacher of the year for 2009–2010.
 He was recognized with a proclamation from the city of Pittsburgh for his work to increase inclusiveness in business for minority-owned firms throughout Pittsburgh and the United States.
-He has written several plays and a book, is a published poet and occasionally writes commentary for Minnesota Public Radio.
-He studied as an artist-in-residence at the Minneapolis Playwright’s Center and is a candidate for a master of fine arts degree in writing from Hamline University.
+He has written several plays and two books, is a published poet and occasionally writes commentary for Minnesota Public Radio.
+He studied as an artist-in-residence at the Minneapolis Playwright’s Center and earned a master of fine arts degree in writing from Hamline University.
 He was recently honored by the African American Student's Association at Metropolitan State for his civic and community work.

 Victoria Reinhardt ('96, '99) is a Ramsey County Commissioner representing Maplewood, North St. Paul, the city of White Bear Lake and the Hillcrest area of Saint Paul.
 Reinhardt received her B.A. and M.B.A. from Metropolitan State, and in 2007, her Doctorate in Public Administration from Hamline University.